weaviate/weaviate-io/developers/weaviate/client-libraries/javascript.md

   authClientSecret: new weaviate.AuthUserPasswordCredentials({
     username: "user123",
     password: "password"
-    scopes: ["scope1", "scope2"]  // optional, depends on the configuration of your identity provider })
+    scopes: ["offline_access"]  // optional, depends on the configuration of your identity provider (not required with WCS) })
 });
 ```